practice ethos

 Answers to these questions are often neither satisfying or forthcoming, rather they may be found in the questions themselves.
 To live with questions and to invite and encourage experience as ways to be anchored in the not knowing lies at the heart of the practice of Spiritual Direction.

 Direction is not an adequate word to use if the meaning must carry with it a sense of being told the answers or what to do next with an accompanying road map to follow.
 True to the integrity of this practice the word direction acts more like discernment where at the heart of any conversation or experience that encapsulates a spiritual quest is a longing for connection to something greater than ourselves.
-And in a deeply desired and unexplainable peace in the midst of suffering, there may appear a mast to lash oneself to while we ride the storms.
+And in a deeply desired and unexplainable peace in the midst of suffering, there may appear a mast to lash ourselves to while we ride the storms.
 To one's surprise an inner resource can be found, like an anchor, having always been there from the beginning.

-As a Spiritual Director my hope and desire is to accompany others on a journey that invites honesty and commitment to the path.
+As a Spiritual Director my hope and desire is to accompany others on a journey that invites honesty and commitment to the path of life.
 It has been said, ‘there is no road, we make the road by walking’ This might sound a little morbid and threatening to our personal hopes and goals, but when you find your way into a pace of life that allows for the journey to be taken one day at a time, then the panic and rush that promises to tear you apart can be silenced by a sense that ‘all will be well’.

-One of my joys is in accompanying those who have worked or led in religious frameworks, particularly women who have experienced the ‘glass ceiling’ of Leadership.
+One of my joys is in accompanying those who have worked or led in religious frameworks, including women who have experienced the ‘glass ceiling’ of Leadership.
 In my work as a Church Leader and my experience within a contemplative framework I have come to discover that earlier images of God once held have evolved to become infinitely larger and more inclusive, reflected in every living being including Nature, who by their very existence breathe the life of the Divine.
 This has led me also on the pathway of a feminist spirituality and eco-theology which are intricately and deeply connected to each other,

 Supervision, although the context is work focussed is held in the same container of acceptance and welcome.
 I have learned from experience in working with others that it is imperative to find a places of support, safety and encouragement which are integral in maintaining a sense of personal wellbeing, life and work balance.
 If the one who works with others does not care for themselves, the best is often given away leaving one somewhat empty and void of a sense of a healthy self.